deeplearning4j/deeplearning4j/gpu.md

           .setMaximumGridSize(512)
           .setMaximumBlockSize(512);

-This won’t force all, even minor operations, to use specified grid dimensions, but it’ll rise up theoretical limits for them.
+This won’t force all, even minor operations, to use specified grid dimensions, but it’ll create theoretical limits for them.

 ## Allow for a larger cache

-Due to Java nature of ND4j, cache size is very important for CUDA backend, and it’s able to dramatically increase or decrease performance.
+Since ND4J is based on JAva, the cache size is very important for CUDA backend, and it’s able to dramatically increase or decrease performance.
 If you have plenty of RAM - just allow larger caches.

 Something like this might be used: